darebrawley/mip653/_projects/assignment04.md

 Next you will visualize concentrations of contaminated sites using a heat map or kernel density map.

 This is a raster based method for visualizing density of a phenomena across an area.
 As described in class this is a method whose results are highly dependent on the parameters you choose.
 Depending on parameters a kernel density map of the same data can look wildly different.
-The value of a kernel density map is primarily in visualization and one goal for this component of the assignment is to make you very suspicious of 'heat maps' which you encounter from other sources.
+The value of a kernel density map is primarily in visualization (not numeric output).
+One goal for this component of the assignment is to make you very suspicious of 'heat maps' which you encounter from other sources.

 In creating a kernel density there are two main parameters: